 After a full day of driving, hiking and exploring, you’ll want somewhere comfortable and spacious to return to.
 Those places where Iceland showcases its unique style.
 Let’s take a look at the top resorts in Iceland that do just this.
 Get your Iceland adventure started and book your rental today!

 One of the key appeals surrounding Iceland’s luxurious retreats is their location.
-Their settings in beautiful fjords, near ski resorts or next to famous geothermal pools allows guests to take advantage of the incredible views and natural features that lie close-by.
+Their settings in beautiful fjords, near ski resorts or next to famous geothermal pools allow guests to take advantage of the incredible views and natural features that lie close-by.

 After all, you’re not visiting Iceland to sit in an all-inclusive spa hotel all day.
 While that does sound nice, the real aim of an Iceland holiday is to explore, and the best resorts give you close access to do so.
 Here are some of the most popular.